top of page

 The Black Female Forum is designed to facilitate discussions of the

 interconnectedness and intersectionality of the experiences of Black females and Black males.
-Led by Dr. Tamara Bertrand Jones of Florida State University, the forum provides a space to discuss (a) Black women’s roles on impacting education and the community, (b) how Black women’s positionality influences their research on Black boys and men, (c) how Black men’s issues affect the entire Black community, and (d) how Black men and women can work together to create a joint agenda that positively impacts the Black community.
+Led by Dr. Tamara Bertrand Jones of University of Illinois Urbana-Champaign, the forum provides a space to discuss (a) Black women’s roles on impacting education and the community, (b) how Black women’s positionality influences their research on Black boys and men, (c) how Black men’s issues affect the entire Black community, and (d) how Black men and women can work together to create a joint agenda that positively impacts the Black community.
 Open to Black women and those interested in the topic, the Black Female Forum will create a collective consciousness through engaging dialogue and analysis.

 Untitled design (8).png